ElDuke717/sql-library-manager/README.md

 3. The styling has been changed to make the app more appealing.
 The static CSS file has `normalize` add to make the page compatible across browser and the custom CSS is found below the `normalize` rules (on line 350).

-4. Search functionality and pagination have been added for extra credit.
+4. **Exceeds Expectations** criteria: Search functionality and pagination have been added for extra credit.
 Both the search and pagination and derived from Sequelize's functionality through using `findAndCountAll()` in place of `findAll()` for the `showBook` function that pulls the data.

 5. The app has been tested in Chrome, Firefox (primarlly used for development) and Edge browsers.